 Don't you just want to drag your fingers across the surface?

 When we originally rolled Sea Pearl finish out as a limited release the response from customers was huge.
 When they see a sample they have to keep rubbing their hand back and forth over it because they can’t believe the texture.

 As one told me, “It’s so soft and velvety, you just want to lay on.”

 The jewel-like quality of the Sea Pearl finish on the crushed glass can turn small, everyday kitchen and bath features into focal points.
 Take the photos in this blog for instance.
 Those above and below are from a small bathroom vanity in a child's en suite in a New York home.

 Designer Toni Sabatino used Sea Pearl finished slabs in Floating Blue for the glass countertops, shower curbs, jambs and niche.
-She also paired it with our original polished finish 2" x 2" mosaic tiles in the shower wall and pan.
+She also paired it with custom cut mosaic tiles in the shower wall and pan.
 The texture and color of the surfaces, and their ability to catch and reflect light transformed the small space into a precious jewelry box.

 The soft beach glass feel on the crushed glass countertops comes from an additional week of hand finishing each slab.
 (It takes eight craftsmen one full day to complete a traditional Vetrazzo crushed glass countertop slab).
 Because we have our production facility located domestically here in the US and have a large distribution network, through this supply chain we’re able to offer architects and designers a direct connection to the source of the material, keeping lead times to a minimum.
 (Try that with an imported slab of stone or engineered surface.)